 It was mainly used in palaces in ancient time.
 It is famous for the delicate craftsmanship, graceful and dignified pictures as well as the courtly features.
 Fine wood was used to make the frames that were covered in silk or glass when making palace lanterns.
 Different kinds of patterns were drawn on the covers.
 With dragon and phoenix patterns on them, these lanterns were not only used as lamps but also as decorations in palaces.
 Their shapes were diverse, such as octagonal, hexagonal and even diametric.

 Gauze was used to cover the lantern.
 Bamboo was used to make frames but wire is used now, while the candles are replaced by bulbs.
 Among these lanterns, red ones are recognized the most throughout the world.
 Red gauze was used when making them.
-In Chinese culture, the red lantern is the symbol of booming life and prosperous business, so they are always hung on important festivals such as Lantern Festival, Spring Festival and National Day in parks or along main streets.
+In Chinese culture, the red lantern is the symbol of booming life and prosperous business, so they are always hung on important festivals such as Lantern Festival, Chinese New Year and Chinese National Day in parks or along main streets.
 In some famous Chinatowns abroad, you can see red lanterns all the year round.
 They have become a symbol of Chinese culture worldwide.

 1,000 years ago, this kind of lantern appeared in China, which was usually used for entertainment.
 The shape is much like that of the palace lanterns and there were two layers of covers.
 Paper-cuts are pasted or pictures are drawn on the inner layer.
 When lit, the heat causes a paper wheel inside the lantern to rotate so that moving pictures appear on the outer cover.

 There were other kinds such as lanterns with Chinese characters or auspicious words on them.
 Those with characters were always used in officials’ houses, because the characters were often the surnames of the officials’ families.
 The lucky lanterns would bear the name of a deity or have a picture of a deity on them.